-Also known as “high blood pressure,” hypertension is one of the leading causes of strokes and heart disease, and the worst part is that it often shows no symptoms.
-People with diabetes need to be especially watchful, as they are more likely to develop hypertension at some point and suffer its adverse consequences.
+Also known as “high blood pressure”, hypertension is one of the leading causes of strokes and heart disease, and the worst part is that it often shows no symptoms.
+People living with diabetes need to be especially watchful, as they are more likely to develop hypertension at some point and suffer from its adverse consequences.

-For people with diabetes, blood pressure should be below 130/80 mmHg.
-The first number represents systolic pressure, or blood pressure during a heartbeat, and the second measures diastolic pressure, which is the pressure between heartbeats.
-It’s important to note, however, that blood pressure can fluctuate for many reasons.
+For people living with diabetes, blood pressure should be below 130/80 mmHg.
+The first number represents systolic pressure, or blood pressure during a heartbeat, and the second number measures diastolic pressure, which is the pressure between heartbeats.
+However, it’s important to note that blood pressure can fluctuate for many reasons.
 If, on one occasion, you get a test result that’s too high, it doesn’t necessarily mean that you suffer from hypertension.

 Hyperglycemia (elevated glucose levels), family history, poor diet (especially one that’s too rich in sodium), tobacco, alcohol, physical inactivity, excess weight, stress, sleep apnea, kidney disease and age are among the main risk factors.

 Whether you’re hypertensive or not, the same recommendations apply to you if you want to ensure your long-term health and prevent problems further down the line.

 - Have your blood pressure checked at every doctor appointment.

 - Adopt healthy eating habits by limiting your intake of sodium, saturated fat and trans fat.

 - Fit some physical activity into your routine—try to do at least 150 minutes of moderate activity per week.